slupjs/slup/README.md

 ## Getting Started

-Slup is divided in **packages**: each pacakge represents a corresponding [Material Design component](https://material.io/guidelines/components), this means that each package can be found at `@slup/<package>` and installed separately improving both **size and speed** of your final bundle.
+Slup is divided in **packages**: each package represents a corresponding [Material Design component](https://material.io/guidelines/components), this means that each package can be found at `@slup/<package>` and installed separately improving both **size and speed** of your final bundle.
 Here's how:

 ## Installation